bahaungor/nut_maskrcnn/README.md

-# Mask R-CNN for Correct Wheel Nut Installation Detection
+# Wheel Nut Detection with Artificial Intelligence - Pytorch Mask R-CNN

 ## Introduction
 This repository contains the code for a Mask R-CNN model that can be used to detect incorrect or missing wheel nut installation on vehicles.
 The model uses image processing and data augmentation techniques to train on a dataset of images containing both correctly and incorrectly installed nuts.
 The model also ensures the correct type of nut is installed, as there are 6 different types of nuts.